100+ MS Excel Shortcut Keys You Must Know in 2026

 Users rely on these shortcuts in Excel to speed up their tasks and enhance their productivity.
 Also, these shortcut keys ensure a seamless user experience and streamlined communication with the software.

-Also read: How to Write a Job Application Email in 2025?
+Also read: How to Write a Job Application Email?
 (With Samples)

 Why Do We Need Excel Shortcuts?